maxhbr/LDBcollector/md/D-FSL-1.0.md

                         "D-FSL-1.0"
                     ],
                     "__impliedId": "D-FSL-1.0",
-                    "__impliedJudgement": [
+                    "__impliedComments": [
                         [
                             "Scancode",
-                            {
-                                "tag": "NeutralJudgement",
+                            [
-                                "contents": "Per SPDX.org, this license was created for and is backed by the German\nstate.
+                                "Per SPDX.org, this license was created for and is backed by the German\nstate.
 The English translation can be found here\nhttp://www.dipp.nrw.de/d-fsl/index_html/lizenzen/en/D-FSL-1_0_en.txt\n"
-                            }
+                            ]
                         ]
                     ],
                     "__impliedCopyleft": [